 Click to see the marking criteria.

 Use them sparingly

-The problem is that some students over use them, or they do not use them correctly.
+The problem is that some students either over use them or they use them incorrectly.
 They often put cohesive devices in every sentence or every 2 sentences thinking that this will impress the examiner.
-In fact this technique is going to cause real problems with your essay, and most likely this will lead to a band 5 in coherence and cohesion.
+In fact this technique is going to cause real problems with your essay and could lead to a band 5 or 6 in coherence and cohesion.

-Band 7 or 8 essays show that cohesive devices are used well and effectively.
-Interestingly, if you look at most Band 8 or 9 essays, there are not that many cohesive devices, when they are used they are very effective.
-It is not necessary to have them all over the essay, just one or two per paragraph is fine.
+Band 7 or 8 essays show that cohesive devices are used effectively.
+Interestingly, if you look at most Band 8 or 9 essays there are not that many cohesive devices, when they are used they are very effective.
+It is not necessary to have them all over the essay.
+Just one or two per paragraph is fine.
 Cohesive devices are also very important to use in Writing task 1 especially when describing a process and sequencing.

 Examples of Cohesive devices

 Here is a list of linkers and cohesive devices, but I don’t recommend memorising them, you should practice using them in your writing first.
 Remember not to over use these.

 Example of faulty use

 ‘Uses cohesive devices effectively but cohesion within and/or between sentences may be faulty or mechanical.’

 Can you spot the faulty cohesion in the example below?